leeunam/leeunam/README.md

 Pleasure!
 I'm Leunam and I studying ADM tech at [Inteli](https://www.inteli.edu.br/) (Institute of Technology and Leadership).
 I seek to improve my knowledge in management and technology, to be able to face new challenges and evolve personally and professionally.
 In addition to contributing to projects/companies that I can share and learn from.

 ## Experience:
-🪙 I co-founded [Cashy Finance](https://www.instagram.com/cashy.finance/) a gamified financial education startup 👤 I'm a proactive and creative.
-Dedicated to continuous learning and effective problem-solving.
+🪙 I co-founded [Cashy Finance](https://www.instagram.com/cashy.finance/) a gamified financial education startup <br>
+👤 I'm a proactive and creative.
+Dedicated to continuous learning and effective problem-solving. <br>
-💻 I worked as a digital marketing strategist, specializing in content creation.
+💻 I worked as a digital marketing strategist, specializing in content creation. <br>
 🏆 winner: [VC CHALLENGE EM 2022](https://www.fundovale.org/espaco-do-conhecimento/ultimas-noticias/resultado-vc-challenge-2022/) & [Copa Colegial de Empreendedorismo 2023](https://www.instagram.com/p/CzwzOpyS7x0/?img_index=1)

 ## Curiosity: